Here's expressed by the host of this program documented to me almost always right 99.7% of the time.

 Obama's the foreign policy expert.

-Obama's the great banquisher.
+Obama's the great vanquisher.

 Obama is the eminently qualified president on the foreign policy stage now.

-The very day before the Benghazi attack, the drivebys are all over making fun of Romney and what a joke he would be in foreign policy.
+The very day before the Benghazi attack, the drive-bys are all over making fun of Romney and what a joke he would be in foreign policy.

-Which included blaming the video, finding the video that was done at the State Department somewhere.
+So Benghazi happens and they had to start circling the wagons, which included blaming the video, finding the video that was done at the State Department somewhere.

 And just to remind you again, this is so important in this.

-Before any violence had taken place, before any attacks anywhere, before any protests.
+State Department, well, the embassy in Cairo apologizes for a video before any violence had taken place, before any attacks anywhere, before any protests.

 Muslim Brotherhood owned everything.

-They can't be honest about so everything they do is a cover-up or a distraction.
+So everything they do is a cover-up or a distraction.

 Everything was the hallmark of the Clinton administration.